 2. Keep fruit and veggies where they can be seen.
 Research has found that when fruit and veggies are kept on the counter in a clear bowl or hung from a fruit basket, consumption dramatically increases.

 3. Use the Rainbow Planner.
-John Hand, our Director of Experience, has created this “handy” chart called the Rainbow Diet Weekly Planner Sheet.
-Print it out and put it on your fridge.
-Then checkoff the colors you eat each day.
+We recommend making a chart using the colors/foods listed above.
+Then check off the colors you eat each day.
 Over time, you’ll get a nice visual of which colors you’re lacking.

 To your health,